release-it/release-it/README.md

 * The `github.release` option must be `true`.
 * Obtain a [GitHub access token](https://github.com/settings/tokens).
-* Make this available as the environment variable defined with `github.tokenRef`.
+* Make sure the token is available as an environment variable.
 Example:

 ```bash
 export GITHUB_TOKEN="f941e0..."
 ```

+Do not put the actual token in the `github.tokenRef` configuration, it should be the name of the environment variable.

 ### 📦 Release Assets